Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Time-delay Systems

-For SISO systems and for the simple case of $\nrom = 1$ and $\hA = 0$ in~\eqref{eq:td-rom}, the interpolatory necessary $\Htwo$-optimality conditions were derived in~\cite{PonGBetal16} and more generally by~\cite{Pon23}.
-Below using our generalized optimality framework from \Cref{thm:cond-diag-s}, we derive the interpolatory $\Htwo$-optimality conditions for general MIMO time-delay systems for an arbitrary reduced order $\nrom \ge 1$.
+For SISO systems and for the simple case of $\nrom = 1$ and $\hA = 0$ in~\eqref{eq:td-rom}, the interpolatory necessary $\Htwo$-optimality conditions were derived in~\cite{PonGB+16}.
+The approach in~\cite{PonGB+16} can be extended to diagonal MIMO time-delay systems for an arbitrary reduced order $\nrom \ge 1$~\cite{Pon23}.
+Below we derive the more general interpolatory $\Htwo$-optimality conditions, but using our generalized optimality framework from \Cref{thm:cond-diag-s}.